scottz64/fabric-v0.6-release-criteria/performance/README.md

 * **transMode**: transaction mode

- * Simple: one transaction type and rate only
+ * Simple: one transaction type and rate only, the subsequent transaction is sent when the response, success or failure, of the previous transaction is received

  * Burst: various traffic rates

  * Mix: mix invoke and query transactions

+ * Constant: the transactions are sent by the specified rate, constFreq, regardless the response

 * **transType**: transaction type